Skip to content

 • loggerPino instance.

-• emitterEvent emitter instance that can be used to trigger custom events for other extensions.
+• emitterEvent emitter instance that can be used to emit custom events for other extensions.

 Event loop